faradayio/falconeri/guide/src/images.md

-# Docker image requirements
+# Creating Docker images

+In order to transform your data, you will need to create a Docker image.

+## Inputs and outputs

-If your pipeline JSON contained the following input:
+If your pipeline JSON contains the following input section:

 ```json
 "input": {